emwap/stream-paper/paper.md

 \ref{fig:measurements-mov-avg}.
 The points labeled "Pure" show the results for the purely functional stream representation, while the "Monadic Buffer" points show the results for the monadic streams using a cyclic buffer.
+We've tested the different implementations using a wide variety of buffer sizes to see how our technique scales, though it should be said that typical filter orders don't go above five in digital signal processing applications.
 For small buffer sizes, the monadic buffer version is slightly better but loses as the size of the window grows large.
 The reason is that the cyclic buffer implementation uses the modulus operation frequently to make sure that the buffer is presented to the programmer